Quick Answer

 -

-Content quality checks are stricter
+Content quality and copyright ownership reviews are much stricter

 -

-Accounts can be flagged silently
+Accounts can be flagged and frozen silently without warning

-Only clean, original, high-engagement music survives long-term.
+Only clean, original, high-engagement music backed by organic promotion will survive long-term.

 Final Thought